LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D2-AgileProjectMgmt.md

     - Tasks (Jira "child issues") are identified and each is estimated (1-16 hours)
   - Estimate total sprint backlog in hours.
 - Guiding principles
-  - Plan collaboratively, not done alone by the ScrumMaster
+  - Plan collaboratively, not done alone by the ScrumMaster.
-  - High-level design is considered
+  - High-level design is considered.
+    - Low-level design will be done during the sprint.
+    - Consult with the product owner if there are questions about details of the low-level design.

 ### Daily stand-ups